shalabhsuman/variantCallingPipelineGermlineHC4/README.md

   + Adding Scatter and Gather Workflow for GenomicsDBIImport (to optimize for WGS/WES analysis)
   + Adding Concatenation Workflow after GenotypeGVCF
   + Adding Different Cores and SGE environment for different rules
+  + Integrating Conda to run multiple environments of Python
+  + Building better Control over cluster SGE parameters..for eg- Job Name according to Rule & Sample ID
+  + Directing Logs to Rules Folders for better management

 ## Features
 * Pipeline-Automation-ErrorTrackingSpecific Features
   + "Protected" output VCF files
   + Directory Feature added to the Snakemake to check for timestamp
-  + Flags to be added to monitor Pipeline Completion
+  + Flags added to monitor Pipeline Completion
   + Has the capacity to remember  when a job is terminated without comletion or without a warning (for e.g. - random cluster failures)
   + Stict Bash Mode (Error Handling).
-Non-Zero Status means failure
+Non-Zero error Status means failure
   + Can detect incomplete results' files
   + Added option to check for Zero-Size files
+  + Support for Customized Cores/Multi-threading per Rule (or step in the pipeline)

 ## Pipeline/HPC Failure Scenarios Test
   1. Job failure by itself. (java error, memory issue, core dump, etc.)